-5.3.4 Kentucky Supply Chain
+5.3.4.
+Kentucky Supply Chain

 To retain and attract new economic development opportunities, one needs to understand how the supply chain and transportation system interact throughout Kentucky.
 Supply chains are the pathways that raw materials and production component parts move from their original sources to a production facility, warehouse, retail outlet, and the end consumer.
 There are significant data limitations when evaluating private companies' supply chains; simply stated, the chains are often proprietary information.
-However, KYTC and KTC have developed a robust freight generator database that, when used in combination with statewide FAF freight flows, can begin to give transportation planners a look into the relationship between freight generators and the highway network.
-This analysis is illustrated in Figure 5-8.
-Similarly, roads used for coal mining and key coal multimodal resources are in Figure 5-9.
+However, KYTC developed a robust Major Freight Users Inventory that, when used in combination with statewide FAF freight flows, can begin to give transportation planners a look into the relationship between freight generators and the highway network.
+This analysis is illustrated in Figure 5-9.

-Figure 5-8: Kentucky Freight Generators and Highway Tonnage
+Figure 5-9.
+Kentucky Freight Generators and Highway Tonnage